MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 ## Storage vs. compute

 Azure Data Explorer separates storage and compute resources.
-Persistent data resides in Azure Blob Storage, while compute resources may store temporary data or act as a cache for persistent storage.
+Persistent data most commonly resides in Azure Blob Storage, while compute resources may store temporary data or act as a cache for persistent storage.

 This separation provides the following advantages: